How Long Should You Stay in A Hot Tub?

 Updated:

-Ending a stressful week with a long soak in a hot tub can be truly invigorating.
-You let all your troubles melt away, but if you feel like something else might be melting as well, then you have been in that hot tub for far too long.
+Ending a stressful week with a long soak in a hot tub can be invigorating.
+You let all your troubles melt away, but if you feel like something else might also melt, you have been in that hot tub for far too long.
 But how long should your hot tub session last?

-Generally, the length of time you should stay in a hot tub is between 15 and 30 minutes but this does depend on variables such as the water temperature and your age.
-The hotter the water the less time you should spend in the hot tub without taking a break.
+Generally, you should stay in a hot tub between 15 and 30 minutes, but this depends on variables such as water temperature and age.
+The hotter the water, the less time you should spend in the hot tub without taking a break.

 But there’s a lot more to this.